 - 5.23.
-When a grant or donation contains terms not wholly within the control of the recipient charity (see paragraph 5.19), it should be disclosed as a contingent asset if receipt of the grant or donation is probable once those terms are met.
-See also Provisions, contingent liabilities and contingent assets. - 5.24.
+When income from a grant or donation has not been recognised due to the contains conditions terms applying to the gift not being wholly within the control of the recipient charity (see paragraph 5.19), it should be disclosed as a contingent asset if receipt of the grant or donation is probable once those conditions terms are met.
+See also provisions, contingent liabilities and contingent assets. - 5.25.5.24.
 If grant funding is received in advance of meeting terms not wholly within the control of the charity, income should be deferred as a liability until the terms are met.